-MessageID (string, mandatory): This value identifies the message to be queried.
+MessageID (string, mandatory): This value identifies the ReadResponse (integer, optional): If present and set to a 40 message to be queried.
 It preferably must match the MessageID attribute of the SendMessage request that created the message.

 2.3.2 Response